jsulam-jhu/EN.580.709/Class 9/Topics.md

 #### Topics covered:

 * Dictionary Learning - General Framework of alternating minimization (MOD, K-SVD [1])
-* Convergence of Gradient Descent in strongly-convex and smooth case [2]
+* Convergence of Gradient Descent for strongly-convex and smooth convex functions [2]
 * Convergence of Dictionary Learning for simple sparse coding [2,3]

 **References**: